LionWeb-io/lionweb-python/website/docs/Guides/working-with-repository.md

 ## Working with the Bulk APIs

-It offers REST APIs for communication, which are wrapped in a convenient Java client: `LionWebRepoClient`.
+It offers REST APIs for communication, which are wrapped in a convenient Python client: `RepoClient`.
 This client supports features like:

 - Creating and managing **partitions** (top-level model containers)
 - Storing and retrieving **nodes**
 - Supporting multiple **LionWeb versions**
-- Providing hooks for **functional testing**

 ## Example Usage